vrtql/websockets/README.md

-# VRTQL Websockets Client Library
+# VRTQL Websockets Library

 ## Description

-This is a WebSocket client library written in C. It provides a simple yet flexible API for building WebSocket clients and supports all standard WebSocket features, including text and binary messages, ping/pong frames, and connection control frames.
-It supports both plain and encrypted connections (via OpenSSL).
+This is a robust and performance-oriented WebSocket library written in C. It provides a simple yet flexible API for building WebSocket clients and servers.
+It supports all standard WebSocket features including text and binary messages, ping/pong frames, control frames and includes built-in OpenSSL support.

-The motivation behind the project is to have a portable WebSockets client library under a permissive license which can also provide a foundation for some additional messaging features similar to (but lighter weight than) AMQP and MQTT.
-As a client-side library, connections are blocking with optional timeout.
-The API is threadsafe in so far as each connection must be maintained in its own thread.
-All global structures and common services (error-reporting and tracing) use thread-local variables.
+The motivation behind the project is to have a portable WebSockets client library under a permissive license (MIT) which feels like a traditional socket API (blocking with optional timeout) which can also provide a foundation for some additional messaging features similar to (but lighter weight than) AMQP and MQTT.

 The code compiles and runs on Linux, FreeBSD, NetBSD, OpenBSD, OS X, Illumos/Solaris and Windows.
 It is fully commented and well-documented.
-Released under the MIT license, the code can be freely used in commercial (closed-source) applications.
+Furthermore, the code is under a permissive license (MIT) allowing its use in commercial (closed-source) applications.
 The build system (CMake) includes built-in support to for cross-compiling from Linux/BSD to Windows, provided MinGW compiler and tools are installed on the host system.

+There are two parts to the library: a client-side component and an optional server-side component.
+The two are built from completely different networking designs, each suited to their particular use-cases.
+The client architecture is designed for single connections and operates synchronously, waiting for responses from the server.
+The server architecture is designed for many concurrent connections and operates asynchronously.

+The client-side API is simple and flexible.
+Connections wait (block) for responses and can employ a timeout in which to take action if a response does not arrive in a timely manner (or at all).
+The API is threadsafe in so far as each connection must be maintained in its own thread.
+All global structures and common services (error-reporting and tracing) use thread-local variables.
+The API runs atop the native operating system’s networking facilities, using `poll()` and thus no additional libraries are required.

+The server-side API implements a non-blocking, multiplexing, multithreaded server atop [`libuv`](https://libuv.org/).
+The server consists of a main networking thread and a pool of worker threads that process the data.
+The networking thread runs the `libuv` loop to handle socket I/O and evenly distributes incoming data to the worker threads via a synchronized queue.
+The worker threads process the data and optionally send back replies via a separate queue.
+The server takes care of all the WebSocket protocol serialization and communication between the the network and worker threads.
+Developers only need to focus on the actual message processing logic to service incoming messages.

+The requirement of `libuv` is what makes the server component optional.
+While `libuv` runs on every major operating system, it is not expected to be a requirement of this library, as its original intent was to provide client-side connections only.
+Thus if you want use the server-side API, you simple add a configuration switch at build time to include the code

 ## Webockets Overview